The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 A Random Orbit Sander by contrast also has a pad of back and forth.
 It’s usually round and that pad also turns in a circular motion.
 So that makes a big difference because when you are sanding the finish sander tends to leave marks.
 That is obvious as it will just move in back and forth in the same motion.

-A random orbit sander by contrast, because it’s turning as it sanding can help limit some of those obvious marks.
+A random orbit sander by contrast, because it’s turning as it sands can help limit some of those obvious marks.
 So that’s the key difference between the two.

-A random orbit sander tends to be far more aggressive as far as it is sanding.
+A random orbit sander tends to be far more aggressive in sanding.
 A finish sander by contrast is less aggressive because it just moves in the same motion.
 So it is a little bit easier to control if you are a beginner.

-• Belt sander vs Disc Sander: Belt Sanders for wood are ideal for medium to heavy-duty work such as sanding rough sawn timber, removing old paint, and for sanding large areas like floors, planks, and paneling.
+• Belt sander vs. Disc Sander: Belt Sanders for wood are ideal for medium to heavy-duty work such as sanding rough-sawn timber, removing old paint, and sanding large areas like floors, planks, and panelling.

 On the other hand, if you want to sand a wood slice you can use a disc sander.